What is artificial intelligence in HR?

 Highly engaged employees, who are enjoying great employee experience, are 87% less likely to leave their employer.

-For an organization to master employee experience (EX), it must listen to its people at each stage of the employee lifecycle and create personalized experiences.
+For an organisation to master employee experience (EX), it must listen to its people at each stage of the employee lifecycle and create personalised experiences.
 This is where AI can assist HR departments:

 Combine O- and X-data: You’ll gather a vast amount of O-data (operational data) from an employee throughout their time at the company – from basic personal details, to training they’ve received and their salary history.
 When you combine that with X-data (what that employee tells you about their experience) you will unlock greater insights into why things are happening in your business, and what you can do better.

-Listen to your employees: Use regular pulse surveys, open feedback platforms and conversational analytics powered by AI to listen to the voices of your employees – their satisfaction or their frustrations.
+Listen to your employees: Use regular pulse surveys and open feedback platforms powered by AI.
 Include candidate interviews, engagement surveys, ongoing performance conversations, annual performance reviews, and exit interviews to gather real-time understanding of the issues your employees face.

 Balancing technology and the human connection in HR

-Combine our XM Platform®, EX benchmarks, and your own data to see how your organization stacks up against the competition.
+Combine our XM platform, EX benchmarks, and your own data to see how your organisation stacks up against the competition.
 And with XM Discover, the world’s most advanced conversational analytics, you‘ll get omni-channel listening, natural language processing, smarter chatbots, and AI-powered automation.

-Our narrative-based dashboards and powerful planning tools, we’ve made it incredibly easy for HR leaders to help empower a productive workplace, understand employee experience levels, and identify where and how leaders can act to maximize business impact, retention, and employee experience – without losing the human touch.
+Our narrative-based dashboards and powerful planning tools, we’ve made it incredibly easy for HR leaders to help empower a productive workplace, understand employee experience levels, and identify where and how leaders can act to maximise business impact, retention, and employee employee experience – without losing the human touch.